Frequently Asked Questions

 The Urban Affairs degree is a multidisciplinary program that provides students the opportunity to study the forces that shape cities, their neighborhoods, and the problems that urban areas face.
 It provides students with a better understanding of the complex factors that affect service delivery in urban neighborhoods and how to work in this environment.
 It is appropriate for students more interested in program implementation, especially in the area of community development.

 All required courses are offered in the late afternoon or evening.
 Some electives are offered by other departments and may be offered only during daytime hours.
-All required courses are taught at the Lake Shore Campus.
-Electives in several of the professional schools, such as Social Work or Education, are taught at the Water Tower Campus.
+All required courses will be taught at the Water Tower Campus starting Fall 2015.
+Electives in several of the professional schools, such as Social Work or Education, are taught at the Water Tower Campus as well.

 You may transfer up to 6 credit hours from another graduate program in a related discipline.
 Courses considered for transfer credit should have been taken within the past five years.
 The Public Policy Program Director must approve of the transfer credits and will decide how to apply the credits to the degree requirements.